-To perform the storage procedures (engine and primer valve) proceed as follows:
+To perform the storage procedures proceed as follows:

 - 1. Lift the rear of the vehicle and support it off the ground. - WARNING: Ensure the track is free of all particles which could be thrown out while it is rotating.
 Keep hands, tools, feet and clothing clear of track.
-Ensure no one is standing in close proximity to the vehicle. - 2.
-Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
-Stop the engine. - 4.
-Disconnect the inlet primer hose from the primer valve.
+Ensure no one is standing in close proximity to the vehicle. - Start the engine and allow it to run at idle speed until the engine reaches its operational temperature. - 3.
+Stop the engine. - To prevent gasoline from draining, primer button should be pushed all the way. - 5.
+Disconnect the outlet primer hose from the primer valve.